mycodedstuff/db-migration/README.md

     ]
 ```
 There are few helper functions to define indexes safely `uniqueIndex`, `defaultIndex`, `uniqueIndexWithPred`, `defaultIndexWithPred`.
+The option `ignoreIndexName` can be set if you don't want to validate index names
 > Note: This feature only works with the fork of [beam](https://github.com/mycodedstuff/beam)

 #### Haskell and Postgres type mapping with db-migration